b1ackviking/cpp-project-template/README.md

 The `.git-blame-ignore-revs` file contains commit SHAs that you may want to skip while viewing the git blame on GitHub as if using `git blame --ignore-revs-file=.git-blame-ignore-revs`.

+### Configure Dependabot

+Dependabot is a GitHub bot that helps you keep dependencies up to date.
+Configure dependency scanning in the `.github/dependabot.yml` file.

 ### Start the project